Whether you’re curious about how to start a food truck business or are buying a food truck, this step-by-step guide covers everything you need to do.

 Find Your Passion — Pick Your Cuisine

-If you’re diving into the food truck industry, you most likely have a passion for both food and food truck culture.
+If you’re diving into the food truck industry, you most likely have a passion for both food and the food industry.
 But how well are your cuisine and concept defined?
-The more niche and specialized your food, the better.
+This is a key part of your food truck business plan.
+The more niche and specialized your ingredients are, the better.
 Just because you are an incredible cook, doesn’t mean setting up in a truck and starting to slice, dice, and fry is going to mean success.
-You need to have a tailored concept and a few (to start with) home-run dishes.
+You need to have a tailored menu concept and a few home-run dishes to start with.
 So make sure you’re ready to start a food truck by honing in on what you — or your chef — cook up best.

 When starting a food truck, provide your customers with two specific things: incredible food and a memorable experience.
 Remember, when your business is mobile, very often your customers are going to hear about you via word of mouth, so the stories they hear about your food truck from their friends, coworkers, and family need to be unique in as many ways as possible.
 If you’ve already determined your signature dishes, is there an additional way to make your business stand out, perhaps with your name or your food truck’s design?
 A kitschy theme won’t drive business alone, but the ability to market your delicious food with an incredible concept and story will never hurt.

 Luckily, you’re not the first person to ever start a food truck, and you won’t be the last.
 You might already be well versed on the industry landscape and know a few vendors.
 But if you’re not, now is the time to do your market research, hit the pavement, and ask those who have been around the block (quite literally) all of your burning questions about achieving food truck stardom.